MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/put-apps-and-add-ons-on-sale.md

 > [!IMPORTANT]
 > This topic has been updated to reflect the latest functionality, which we are in the process of rolling out to all developer accounts.
 You may not see all of the options described here until we complete this rollout.

-When you use the **Sale pricing** section of the **Pricing and availability** page of a submission to temporarily lower the price of your app or add-on, customers viewing your Store listing will see that the price has been reduced (as opposed to a [scheduled price change](set-and-schedule-app-pricing.md#schedule-price-changes), which can lower or raise the price without displaying it as a change in the Store).
-When you put a product on sale, customers will be able to purchase it at the lower price during the time period that you have selected.
+When you use the **Sale pricing** section of the **Pricing and availability** page of a submission to temporarily lower the price of your app or add-on, customers viewing your Store listing will see strikethrough pricing indicating that the price has been reduced (as opposed to a [scheduled price change](set-and-schedule-app-pricing.md#schedule-price-changes), which can lower or raise the price without displaying it as a change in the Store).

+During the time period that your product is on sale, customers will be able to purchase it at the lower price during the time period that you have selected.
 If you lower the price to **Free**, they can download it without paying at all during the sale period.

 > [!NOTE]
 > Sale pricing is only shown to your customers on Windows 10 devices, including Xbox One.
+Sales offered to owners of one of your other products are only shown to customers on Windows 10, version 1607 or later.
+>
-On other operating systems, customers will see the regular price for your app or add-on.
+> On other operating systems, customers will see the regular price for your app or add-on, and won't be able to purchase it at the sale price.
 You can always change a price by choosing a different price tier in a new submission, but it will not be displayed as a limited-time sale.

 ## Scheduling a sale